Higher Life movement

+The Higher Life movement developed among Evangelical Anglicans and British conservative Evangelicals; it has spread throughout the United Kingdom and across the former colonies of the British Empire since the late 19th century.
 With the rise of the Higher Life movement, Christian denominations largely accepting a form of Keswickian theology with unique distinctives, such as the Christian and Missionary Alliance, were founded.
 The Keswickian view of sanctification became normative in "American Evangelicalism of a more Calvinistic bent ... except confessional Reformed and Lutheran".

 History

 The Higher Life movement was precipitated by the related but separate Wesleyan-Holiness movement, which had been gradually springing up, but made a definite appearance in the mid-1830s.
 It was at this time that Methodists in the northeastern United States began to preach Wesleyan doctrine of Christian perfection or entire sanctification and non-Methodists at Oberlin College in Ohio began to accept and promote their own version of sanctification, with Charles Finney of Oberlin teaching that his doctrine was distinctly different from the Wesleyan one to which Asa Mahan was more attracted.
 The American holiness movement began to spread to England in the 1840s and 1850s.
 Methodist evangelist James Caughey, as well as Presbyterian Asa Mahan and Presbyterian-turned-Congregationalist Charles Finney began to teach the concept to churches in England and then in Ireland and Scotland.

 Soon after these initial infusions of holiness ideas, Walter Palmer and his wife Phoebe Palmer of New York City went to England in the 1850s and 1860s to promote them.
 They were banned from ministering in Wesleyan churches, even though they were promoting Wesleyan doctrines and were themselves Methodist.
 During their time in England, many people experienced initial conversion, and many more who were already converted believed that they had received entire sanctification.
 Robert and Hannah Smith were among those who took the holiness message to England, and their ministries helped lay the foundation for the now-famous Keswick Convention, which differs from traditional Wesleyan-Holiness theology.

 In the 1870s, William Boardman, author of The Higher Christian Life, began his own evangelistic campaign in England, bringing with him Robert Pearsall Smith and his wife, Hannah Whitall Smith, to help spread the holiness message.

 On May 1, 1873, William Haslam introduced Robert Pearsall Smith to a small meeting of Anglican clergymen held at Curzon Chapel, Mayfair, London.

 The first large-scale Higher Life meetings took place from July 17–23, 1874, at the Broadlands estate of Lord and Lady Mount Temple, where the Higher Life was expounded in connection with spiritualism and Quaker teachings.
 The meetings were held primarily for Christian students at Cambridge University.
 At the end of these meetings, Arthur Blackwood, president of the Church Missionary Society, suggested that another series of meetings for the promotion of holiness be conducted at Oxford later that summer.